Ken Uston: Video games and computers

 He was also credited with the idea for the 1984 game Puzzle Panic.

+Personal life

+Uston was married three times, all of which ended in divorce.
+He had three children, Beth Anne, Katie and John.

 Death

-On the morning of September 19, 1987, Ken Uston, age 52, was found dead in his rented apartment in Paris.
+On the morning of September 19, 1987, Uston, age 52, was found dead in his rented apartment in Paris.
 The cause of death was listed as heart failure.